 What’s the male reproductive system?

-The male reproductive system is a grouping of organs that make up a man’s reproductive and urinary systems.
+The male reproductive system includes a group of organs that make up a man’s reproductive and urinary system.
 These organs do the following jobs within your body:

 - They discharge sperm into the female reproductive tract.